SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationInputParallelism.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationInputParallelism
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationInputParallelism

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.InputParallelism resource property to the template
+Adds an AWS::KinesisAnalytics::Application.InputParallelism resource property to the template.
+Describes the number of in-application streams to create for a given streaming source.
+For information about parallelism, see Configuring Application Input: https://docs.aws.amazon.com/kinesisanalytics/latest/dev/how-it-works-input.html.

 ## SYNTAX